threadkind/GWGND02-Memory-Game/README.md

 ## How to Play
 When you load the page there will be an overlay on the screen.
-Click on the play button to start the game.
+There is a choice of 3 card decks to choose from: images, numbers and colors.
+Choose a deck to start the game.

 When you click to play the overlay will be removed, the game board is revealed and the time will start.